 It's certainly not the most compact sleeping tool you could take on a trip, so this one falls into the "short distance" camp that we talked about earlier.
 The folded dimensions of this cot are 40.2 in. x 7.9 in. x 3.9 in, which means it's a bit bulky to carry around even when folded, also not a good reason to take it on longer treks.

-Like we discussed earlier, and in our personal experience here at survive the wild, the ultralight cot is the premium in longer than normal camping trips.
+Like we discussed earlier, and in our personal experience here at survive the wild, the ultralight cot is the premium in longer than normal camping trips, but not taller than normal people.
 The Moon Lence brand is pretty new to the camping scene, but they're doing something very right with this model!

 Not many of these specialty cots can support up to 350 lbs, and still be folded to fit in a 15" x 6" cylinder that weighs less than 5 lbs.